SnoWFLakE0s/blog/HP Spectre x360 (16-aa0023dx)/Cinebench R23 Testing.md

 That's about a 2-3% improvement, but with the variation apparent in these CB results I think that I might've just gotten lucky on this run (still not up to part with online results).
 I tried other performance presets which seemed to engage the fan more.

+After repasting the CPU with some aftermarket stuff (granted, on my unit, the factory paste was still pretty fresh and not crusty), I saw some differences.
+I also turned virtualization back on and to "default" settings.

+Run 3 (After repaste):
+- MC 14092 pts
+- SC 1648 pts

 **Smart Mode**

 Run 1:
 - MC 13625 pts
 - SC 1604 pts

+Now, after the thermal repaste, I tried the smart mode out of curiosity because it seems to engage the fans more.
+The results were a bit surprising:

+Run 2 (After repaste):
+- MC 14118 pts
+- SC 1760 pts

+This was much better than any result I've had before, both in MC and SC.
+It would seem that for this laptop the Smart Mode might actually be the best performance preset to use.
+Pretty unusual, but it works.
+The CPU will still reach 100C and throttle, but the wattage somehow remains more consistent now.
+The MC scores a tad bit low but overall seems like performance is as expected now.

 **Balanced Mode**